Mid-Winter 2019 FAQs

 Individual Registration (for all participants, whether youth or adults) opens November 9, 2018.
 Select the link for the Mid-Winter session your group plans to attend (verify the session with your Group Leader).
 You may pay online, or mail your payment to the CTC*.
 Please do not mail your payment directly to Glen Lake Camp.

 Individual Registration for Mid-Winter 1 closes January 25, 2019, (register by January 11, 2019, to qualify for Early Bird rate), and Individual Registration for Mid-Winter 2 closes February 8, 2019, (register by January 25, 2019, to qualify for Early Bird rate).

 Individual Participants are encouraged to register early to guarantee your spot.
 Individual Registration is first-come, first-served until capacity is reached.

-All participants should download the CTC Medical Release and Liability Form, and return it completed, signed, and notarized to your Group Leader.
+All participants should download the CTC Medical Release and Liability Form, and return it, completed and signed, to your Group Leader.
 When your group checks in, your Group Leader will turn in a form for each participant (keeping a copy of each for him/herself).